MissSiriluck/Stats-preview-card-component/README.md

 ### Continued development

 - Redesign adding some interactive for this component.
-- Coding by React, Vue, SCSS, boostrab or some other that you want to learn more.
+- Coding by React, Vue, SCSS, boostrab and else.

 ### Useful resources